Servo Motors Power Unmanned Ground Vehicle

 Imagine the scene: A trio of terrorists are holed up in a hotel room, holding a group of terrified staff hostage.
 Outside, the SWAT team gathers.
 One of the members pulls a pin from an object and tosses it onto the room's balcony, where it rolls to the sliding glass door.
 Moments later, chaos erupts.
 Commandos burst into the room through a side door, surprising the terrorists and freeing their captives.
 No, the object on the balcony wasn't a grenade, it was a miniature unmanned ground vehicle (UGV), and the images it transmits have the power to save lives.

 When it comes to search and rescue robots, the philosophy today is the smaller, the better.
 It's unlikely that even the most sophisticated robot can do a more effective job than a person at pulling victims from rubble or picking up a downed soldier.
-A UGV like the Recon Scout IR from ReconRobotics Inc. (Edina, MN) can easily and unobtrusively slip into a collapsed building or a hostage situation where a person can’t, however, and send back real-time images that allow responders to identify a tactical response.
-Although it looks for all the world like a small dumbbell, the Scout can climb uneven terrain, navigate a path as commanded, and send back a steady stream of images, all while operating untethered (see figure 1).
+A UGV like the Recon Scout IR from ReconRobotics Inc. can easily and unobtrusively slip into a collapsed building or a hostage situation where a person can't, and send back real-time images that allow responders to identify a tactical response.
+Although it looks like just a small dumbbell, the Scout can climb uneven terrain, navigate a path as commanded, and send back a steady stream of images, all while operating untethered.
 Using sophisticated design, robust materials, and compact, high-torque servomotors from MICROMO to build the device, ReconRobotics has positioned itself as a major player in the search and rescue robot market.

 Tiny But Mighty

 Forget about driving to the region of interest; the Recon Scout IR is designed to be cast or dropped directly into the surveillance location.
-As a result, the ReconRobotics team had to design the unit to survive an impact on concrete from 30 vertical feet.
+As a result, the ReconRobotics team had to design the unit to survive an impact on concrete from a 30-foot vertical drop.
 They began with a chassis of aircraft-grade aluminum, which also helps dissipate heat.
 A titanium housing on the crossbar protects the contents.
 The wheels consist of proprietary polyethylene that doubles as a shock absorber.

-For efficient, economical production, the ReconRobotics philosophy is to outsource whenever possible and save the inhouse engineering efforts for value-added aspects like controls.
-To assist, MICROMO delivers an integrated package of motor, gearhead, and leads.
-In addition, their dedicated machine shop [link to machine shop page] adds a pinion designed by ReconRobotics.
-“What we're buying from MICROMO is a solution that allows us to drop it into our robot, plug it into the boards and be up and running very quickly,” says McKinney.
-“MICROMO has done an excellent job for us over the years.
-They bend over backward to help us out.”
+For efficient, economical production, the ReconRobotics philosophy is to outsource whenever possible and save the inhouse engineering efforts for value-added aspects, like controls.
+To assist with production, MICROMO delivers an integrated package of motor, gearhead, and leads.
+In addition, their dedicated machine shop adds a pinion designed by ReconRobotics.
+"What we're buying from MICROMO is a solution that allows us to drop it into our robot, plug it into the boards and be up and running very quickly" says McKinney.
+"MICROMO has done an excellent job for us over the years.
+They bend over backward to help us out."

 The walkie-talkie style operator control unit for the Scout features a single joy stick and can be operated one-handed.
 McKinney points to the intuitive nature of the device operation as a big part of its value proposition.
 "Law enforcement agencies are under severe budget constraints.
 Training is a luxury.
 I think that as you look at reconnaissance and rescue robots going forward, intuitiveness and ease of use is really going to drive their acceptance in the marketplace."